Skip to main content

 How Much Do Summer Programs Impact Your College Chances?

-Some summer programs are more competitive, requiring letters of recommendation and standardized test scores, while others are open to all students within a particular grade level.
+Some summer programs are more competitive than others, requiring letters of recommendation and standardized test scores, while others are open to all students within a particular grade level.
 Consequently, some summer programs are given more weight in college admissions than others.

 Lower-tier extracurricular activities don’t hold the same sway with admissions offices, but they are often still valuable.
 Less-selective and esteemed programs still show off your interests to potential colleges while highlighting your desire to pursue your passions.
 Many field-specific activities also help build the skills you need to ace everything from the essays to interviews you’ll encounter in the college application process.